xpufx/reddit-comments-overkill/README.md

 2. Click the **"Start Deleting"** button in the bottom-right corner

+3. A modal will appear to select which sort types to process (default: all)
-3. The script will:
+4. The script will:
-   - Begin deleting comments starting with the "new" sort
+   - Begin deleting comments starting from the current page's sort (if selected) or first selected sort
    - Show real-time progress in the status display
-   - Automatically cycle through all sort types
+   - Automatically cycle through selected sort types
    - Handle rate limits and pagination automatically

 4. To stop the process, click **"Stop Deleting"**

+## Features

+- **Sort Selection Modal** - Choose which sort types (`new`, `hot`, `top`, `controversial`) to process
+- **URL State Persistence** - Automatically resumes from last position if page reloads
+- **Current Sort Detection** - Starts from current page's sort when possible
+- **Selective Processing** - Skip sorts you've already completed

 ## Configuration